TITLE Workflow Systems Analyst

 MAJOR ADMINISTRATOR Coordinator of Management Information Systems

 The Workflow Systems Analyst is responsible for providing electronic workflow and imaging systems that support the administrative and academic departments of the University.
 The Workflow Systems Analyst analyzes, designs, develops, and documents electronic workflow systems, serves as project leader to guide systems through programming, testing, and implementation and provides ongoing support to users through maintenance and troubleshooting.
-The Workflow Systems Analyst serves as the specialist for imaging applications in conjunction with Systems Analysts.
+The Workflow Systems Analyst also serves as the specialist for imaging applications in conjunction with Systems Analysts.

 MINIMUM ACCEPTABLE QUALIFICATIONS